vinotieno/BASIC-SQL-QUERIES-TO-ADVANCE-LEVEL/README.md

 - MAX() returns the maximum value in a numeric column.

 ### MIN
-- MIN() returns the minimum value in a numeric column
+- MIN() returns the minimum value in a numeric column.

 ### AVG
-- AVG(): AVERAGE calculates the arithmetic mean of a column
+- AVG(): AVERAGE calculates the arithmetic mean of a column.

 ### COUNT
-- COUNT() returns the number of rows in the table or group
+- COUNT() returns the number of rows in the table or group.

 ### AS
 - To rename a column or a table when returning results, you can use the AS command to set an alias for your outputs.

 ### SUM
-- SUM() returns the total of numeric values
+- SUM() returns the total of numeric values.

+# Day 2 of Learning Basic Sql Queries

+## WHERE STATEMENT
+- The WHERE clause filters rows that match a certain condition.
+- Limits the amount of data & specify what data.

+## COMMANDS THAT CAN BE USED WITH THE WHERE COMMAND ARE:
+    =, <>,>,< ,>=,AND, OR, LIKE,NULL, NOT NULL, IN, %

+    = equal to
+    <> doesnot equal(except)
+    > greater than
+    < less than
+    AND two things
+    OR only one
+   % wild card after a letter or number means anywhere in the body but the letter must be at the beginning, before means at the beginning anywhere in the body that has that letter.